Before the match:

 - KICK OFF ON TIME – this is vital as venues will have several matches to schedule into each Sunday so do not delay any further matches by being late.

 During the Match:

-• Only three adults and the named subs will be allowed in the technical areas/dugouts and
+- Only three adults and the named subs will be allowed in the technical areas/dugouts, no one else.

 After the Match:

-• Clear up your changing rooms so they are in the same position as when you arrived.
+- Clear up your changing rooms so they are in the same condition as when you arrived.

-• Hospitality is expected and you should stay and eat.
+- Hospitality is expected and you should stay and eat.
 Players are expected to change into their tracksuits or shirt/tie & trousers in order to eat, not remain in their playing kit.
-(If for any reason the whole team is unable to do so this MUST be communicated to the opposition BEFORE the day so no wasted food is prepared and must come from the Secretary.
+(If for any reason the whole team is unable to do so this MUST be communicated to the opposition 5 days BEFORE the matchday, so no food is prepared and must come from the Secretary.

-- The Rules are on the App so ensure you hae these downloaded
+- The Rules are on the App so ensure you have these downloaded

 - Look at the fines tariff at the end, this is what your Club will be charged if you don’t follow the Rules

 - If you are charged there are 7 days to respond or the fine will stand and if not paid within a further 7 days, then a new charge for failing to pay will follow so please ensure your Secretary has all the information they need to respond.